SystemsApproach/private5g/software/directory.rst

   for the jobs that implement the CI/CD pipeline.

-* GitHub repository for the OMEC Project (https://github.com/omec-project): Microservices for SD-Core (5GC), plus the emulator (gNBsim) that subjects SD-Core to RAN workloads.
+* GitHub repository for the OMEC Project (https://github.com/omec-project): Microservices for SD-Core, plus the emulator (gNBsim) that subjects SD-Core to RAN workloads.

 * GitHub repository for the ONOS Project